 What Types of Events Use Fundraising Thermometers?

-Fundraising thermometers are used on all types of crowdfunding and fundraising events where you want to motivate your participants.
-Some examples of the most popular crowdfunding events include:
+Fundraising thermometers are used on all types of crowdfunding and fundraising events where you want to motivate your participants or supporters.
+All of our virtual fundraising websites include the option for a fundraising thermometer.
+Some examples of the most popular nonprofit events to use fundraising thermometers include:

 - School Fun Runs